 “Genetically, what do we get from dad?”

 Geneticists, historians, and genealogists have actually discovered remarkable information using Y-chromosome DNA.
 So, for example, my paternal haplogroup is R1a1a.
-This branched off about 12,000 years ago and among people with Western European ancestry it occurs in about one-third of Norwegian men and a quarter of men from the far northern British Isles.
-Knowing that does give me better understanding of my own ancestry.
+This branched off about 12,000 years ago and among people, with Western European ancestry, it occurs in about one-third of Norwegian men and a quarter of men from the far northern British Isles.
+Knowing that does give me a better understanding of my own ancestry.

 Let me explain why this is.